discopt/cmr/doc/network.md

 The corresponding functions in the library are

-  - CMRtestNetworkMatrix() tests a matrix for being network.
+  - CMRnetworkTestMatrix() tests a matrix for being network.
-  - CMRtestConetworkMatrix() tests a matrix for being conetwork.
+  - CMRnetworkTestTranspose() tests a matrix for being conetwork.

 and are defined in \ref network.h.